-This Buffalo Chicken Pasta bake is a delicious and easy casserole recipe that can be on your table in 30 minutes.
+This Buffalo Chicken Pasta Bake is a delicious and easy casserole recipe that can be on your table in 30 minutes.
 Combining buffalo chicken dip and cheesy pasta in one pan creates a meal that everyone will devour in minutes.

-This buffalo chicken calzone is another easy and quick buffalo chicken recipe that everyone enjoys too.
+This buffalo chicken calzone is another easy and quick buffalo chicken recipe that everyone enjoys, too.

 Do you struggle with making quick and easy dinners?
 I tend to put off thinking about dinner until the very last second.
 Then I'm scrambling to have a hot meal ready when everyone is hungry.

 Our family loves anything that has buffalo chicken in it.
 This easy buffalo chicken dip is the number one snack request for our movie nights.
-So, for this easy dinner recipe I decided to combine our favorite dip with a cheesy pasta bake.
+So, for this easy dinner recipe, I decided to combine our favorite dip with a cheesy pasta bake.

-Why You Will Love This Chicken Pasta Bake
+Why This Buffalo Chicken Pasta Works

 Adding pasta noodles to cream cheese, hot sauce, and melted cheese makes this the best buffalo chicken casserole ever!
 It tastes just like the buffalo chicken dip, only much heartier!